freebirdjs/freebird-drafts/Gadget_Class.md

 Gadget Class
 ===============

 Gadget class for freebird.
 This class is exported by **freebird-base** module.
-Using netcore.registerGadget() creates a new gadget instance of this class.

 <br />